-The different parts of a formal French letter
+The format of a formal French letter

 At the top left, you will write your first name, last name, then your address below and finally your telephone number and email address.

 Then, at the top right, you should write the name and contact details of the addressee.